jtompkin/goclacker/README.md

 If you have crafted a beautiful prompt or have a list of words that you can't live without, a config file is what you need.
-Provide the path to this text file with the `-c` flag, and it will set the prompt format and define any words inside every time you start goclacker.
+Provide the path to this text file with the `-c` flag, and it will set the prompt format and execute any additional programs you supply.

 The format is as follows:

-- First line is the prompt format
+- First line is the prompt format.
-- Any other lines are word definitions
+- All other lines are programs to execute.

 The first line is **always** interpreted as the prompt format.
 Leave it blank if you want the default prompt.
 You can surround your format with `"` on either